42-mraasvel/web-server/documentation/readme/README.md

 TODO: link to options and describe what the options do, etc

-### 3. Sending Requests
+### 3. Send requests

-A typical HTTP request is done through either a browser, or a client program.
-You can use either a browser, curl, python, or any other custom implementation.
+A typical HTTP request is sent through either a browser or other client programs.

-If you're using the default configuration, you can use the following link:
+With the default configuration, you can test the web server by going to the following link:

 >http://localhost:8080

-### Appendix

-The `localhost` specifies the IP address of the server.
-It can also be an exact IP or a domain name that maps to an IP, such as `127.0.0.1` or `example.com`

-The `:8080` portion specifies the port you want to send the request to.

 ## Configuration Syntax and Directives